Frequently Asked Questions about the Recreational Program

 The home team selects which side of the field they want to set up on.

-The registration fee will be $218 for the Fall Recreation season.
+The registration fee will be $281 for the Fall Recreation season.
 This includes a uniform kit of two jerseys, shirts, and a pair of socks.

 Q. What is the refund policy for recreational registration fees?